schoen/unicast-extensions/rfcs/draft-gilmore-taht-v4uniext.md

 The designers improved on ARPANET's addressing [@RFC0635], and the addressing of several other common networks, with IPv4's 32-bit address space in [@RFC0760].
-The 32-bit address space was clearly chosen as a compromise; its inability to address all the nodes that would likely want to use it was known from the start, but resource limitations in early routers discouraged the use of longer addresses, and the IPv4 Internet was considered experimental and temporary.
+The 32-bit address space was chosen as a compromise; its inability to address all the nodes that would likely want to use it was known from the start, but resource limitations in early routers, and development timelines, discouraged the use of longer addresses, and the IPv4 Internet was considered experimental and temporary.

-The initial IPv4 design designated almost 7/8ths of the possible addresses as Unicast addresses.
-These addresses identified individual nodes and routers, and could be used as source and destination addresses of packets designed to be forwarded with full global reachability, and/or for packets on local area networks. [@RFC0791; @RFC0796] The term "unicast" only came into use when multicast was invented for the Internet protocol in 1985.
-Initially ALL the existing non-reserved IP addresses were, by default, unicast addresses in [@RFC0966].
+The initial IPv4 design designated almost 7/8ths of the possible addresses as ordinary unicast addresses.
+These addresses identified individual nodes, routers, and interfaces, and could be used as source and destination addresses of packets designed to be forwarded with full global reachability, and/or for packets on local area networks. [@RFC0791;
+@RFC0796]

+Early standards do not use the term "unicast" because it only came to be used by contrast to multicast and broadcast, which came later in Internet protocol evolution.  [@RFC0966] is the first to use the word "unicast",
+stating:  "In this paper, we describe a model of multicast service we call host groups and propose this model as a way to support multicast in the DARPA Internet environment.
+We argue that it is feasible to implement this facility as an extension of the existing 'unicast' IP datagram model and mechanism."

 1/8th of the 32-bit address space was left as "reserved for future use", and a few other 256ths were reserved for simple protocol functions or for future use in [@RFC0791] (section 3.2) and [@RFC0796].

 1/256th of the address space initially reserved for protocol functions was "network 0".
-"0" was originally an ARPAnet network address for control messages.
 The IPv4 address 0.0.0.0 was reserved for use only as a source address by nodes that do not know their own address yet in [@!RFC1122] (section 3.2.1.3).
-Addresses of the form 0.x.y.z were initially defined only as a source address for "node number x.y.z on THIS NETWORK" by nodes that know their address on their local network, but do not yet know their network prefix in [@RFC0972] (pg 19).
-This requirement was later repealed in [@RFC1122] (section 3.2.2.7) because the expected ICMP-based mechanism for learning the network prefix had turned out to be unworkable and had been replaced by reverse ARP [@RFC0903], and BOOTP ([@RFC0951]).
-This change left 16 million addresses in 0.0.0.0/8 reserved for future use.
+Addresses of the form 0.x.y.z were initially defined only as a source address in an ICMP datagram, indicating "node number x.y.z on this IPv4 network", by nodes that know their address on their local network, but do not yet know their network prefix, in [@RFC0792] (page 19).
+This usage of 0.x.y.z was later repealed in [@RFC1122] (section 3.2.2.7), because the original ICMP-based mechanism for learning the network prefix was unworkable on many networks such as Ethernet (which have longer addresses that would not fit into the 24 "node number" bits).
+Modern networks use reverse ARP [@RFC0903] or BOOTP ([@RFC0951])/DHCP ([@RFC2131]) to find their full 32-bit address and CIDR netmask (and other parameters such as default gateways).
+Eliminating this usage of 0.x.y.z left 16,777,215 addresses in 0.0.0.0/8 unused and reserved for future use.

 The other 1/256th of the address space initially reserved for protocol functions was network 127.
 The entire set of 16 million addresses of